jhoglund/flexlink-guided-configurator/CURSOR_SETUP.md

 - Keep all debug elements as requested
 - Security-first approach with environment variables
 - Docker development environment
-- Tailwind CSS with FlexLink branding
+- Vanilla CSS with FlexLink branding (no Tailwind)
+- Rails Asset Pipeline for CSS compilation

 ### **Key Constraints:**
 - Never commit credentials to version control
 - All sensitive data in environment variables
 - Maintain debug elements for development
 - Follow existing code patterns
+- Use vanilla CSS only (no Tailwind CSS)
+- No build tools required for CSS development

 ## 🔄 **Updating Context**